Medusas71/Sailing-In-Space/README.md

 * From the [GitHub repository](https://github.com/Medusas71/Sailing-In-Space) which is on the 'Code' heading page
 * Click the dropdown 'Code' button which is next to the green Gitpod button
 * You can either copy the link into your own IDE or 'Download Zip' which can be unzipped on your local machine
+* If you are copying the link into your own IDE - Open Git Bash
+* Change the current working directory to the location where you want the cloned directory
+* Type *git clone*, and then paste the URL you copied earlier.
+* Press "Enter" to create your local clone
+* Click index.html in the created folder and the website will open up in the default browser

 Please Note: That if you are wanting to use Gitpod as your IDE you will need to install the [Gitpod Browser Extentions for Chrome](https://www.gitpod.io/docs/browser-extension/).
 After installation, restart the browser.